A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Illustrative Examples

 For NEB, a 9-atom cycloaddition system (\(\text{C}_2\text{H}_4 + \text{N}_2\text{O}\), 27 degrees of freedom, 36 inverse-distance features) on the PET-MAD surface illustrates how the GP-NEB variants scale to molecular reactions.
-Figure \ref{fig:system100_convergence} compares classical NEB, AIE, and OIE on this system.
-A relaxed convergence threshold of 0.5 eV/\AA{} is used here for demonstration purposes; tighter tolerances are straightforward but require more evaluations and are better explored in a dedicated benchmarking study.
-Classical NEB converges in 102 oracle evaluations.
-The AIE variant converges in 42 evaluations, showing that the surrogate accelerates convergence even when all images are evaluated each cycle.
-The OIE variant evaluates only one image per cycle, selected by maximum predictive variance, and converges in 44 evaluations, a \(\sim 2.3\times\) reduction over classical NEB.
-Figure \ref{fig:system100_neb_profile} shows the energy profiles along the converged MEP; all three variants recover the same barrier and exothermic product basin, confirming that the surrogate does not distort the path.
+Figure \ref{fig:system100_convergence} compares classical NEB, AIE, and OIE on this system in the tutorial’s illustrative mode, where the goal is to show how the three update patterns behave on the same molecular path rather than to present a stand-alone benchmark campaign.
+The tighter literature-aligned CI-based comparison, using the climbing-image force criterion as the stopping metric, is summarized separately in the Supporting Information benchmark table.
+Figure \ref{fig:system100_neb_profile} shows the energy profiles along the converged MEP; all three variants recover the same barrier and exothermic product basin, which is the pedagogical point of the example.
 Figure \ref{fig:system100_neb_landscape} shows the reaction valley projection \cite{goswamiTwodimensionalRMSDProjections2026} comparing the standard NEB and AIE saddle points; both paths lie within the low-variance region where the surrogate is well-trained, and the molecular snapshots along the bottom illustrate the structural progression from reactant to product.